giacomolemoli/starter-hugo-academic/content/publication/ethnic-media-repression-and-the-mobilization-of-national-identity/index.md

 ## Abstract

+This paper studies the relationship between ethnic media, which produce content in a minority language, and the success of ethnic parties.
-Can media fuel support for ethnic parties?
-By their nature, ethnic media can manipulate the salience of cultural boundaries, strengthening group identity.
-In a conflicting environment, they can help coalesce grievances against the state along identity lines, which favors ethnic mobilization.
-I study the case of the Basque Country in the late phase of the Franco regime, where an independent radio station operated by the local clergy promoted the revival of regional language.
-Using contemporary, archival, and survey data, I show that exposure to ethnic radio increased support for new radical independentist parties, and that the effect is driven by linguistically hispanified municipalities with low historical support for Basque nationalism.
-I also show that radio increased bilingualism in subsequent generations, and contributed to the progressive bundling of ethnic identity and political radicalism during the democratic transition.
+I argue that, by embedding cultural traits in entertainment products, media outlets can shape the salience of group identity, which helps parties' mobilization efforts.
+I test this argument in the case of the Basque Country where, in the late phase of the Franco regime, an independent radio station operated by local clergy promoted the revival of regional language.
+Using contemporary, archival, and survey data, I show that exposure to ethnic radio increased support for new radical independentist parties and that the effect is driven by formerly Spanish-speaking municipalities with low historical support for Basque nationalism.
+I also show that radio increased bilingualism in subsequent generations and contributed to the bundling of ethnic identity revival and radical political ideology during the democratic transition.